tib0/local-llama/README.md

   > ##

 - **Model name**: This toggle button is used to display extended informations about the model.
+- **Document...**: This button allows you to select a document and insert its content into the system prompt.

 ### Extended informations